 You don’t want to overwhelm your client with information, but you don’t want to leave out any important detail that may cause you losing a business.

 Proposals are filled with details such as an overview, time and scope of work.
 This will allow you to portray your competitive advantage and provide all the information a client might be hesitant about.

 With a proposal, you can add customizable sections which gives you the opportunity to showcase all you got!

 Steps of creating a proposal is similar to the above.
-To learn more about proposals, check out our article on How to Create a Proposal on FreshBooks.
+To learn more, check out our article on How to Create a Proposal on FreshBooks.

 Why Should You Use an Estimate and Proposal?

 If the right expectations aren’t established, any project can get off to a good start but quickly turn south.
 You may come to the realization that you’re doing more than was agreed upon at the time of signing.
 Unless everyone is on the same page from the start, you’ll waste a lot of time and regret not setting better terms up front.

 Each document has its place, and as a small business, you will continue to use them interchangeably.
 In any case, you need to understand what your client is expecting in order to provide them with the appropriate paperwork to meet their needs.